From architecture-diagram

 Quick rules:

 Copy assets/template.html to the working directory.
-The template is a fully working drop-in: dark theme, side panel, player controls (play/pause/step), keyboard shortcuts, animated SVG packets, mode toggle.
-You only edit two regions:
+It's a fully working drop-in: dark theme, side panel, player controls (play/pause/step), keyboard shortcuts, animated SVG packets, mode toggle.
+Edit only these regions (the template's top EDIT THESE THINGS comment is the authoritative list):

 After generating, do this self-check: